calvinfeng/study-guide/README.md

 guide outlines the major data structures and algorithms needed to succeed in technical interviews.
 The official guide was first written by Haseeb Qureshi, titled [How To Break Into The Tech Industry - a Guide to Job Hunting and Interviews][haseeb] on his personal blog site.
-This guide focuses on time management and examples of implementation details of the materials.
+This guide focuses on implementation details of the materials.
 However, please read Haseeb's guide at least once and follow his advice.
-I simply took his suggestions and added more details to them, just so I can get the practice from writing them.
 [haseeb]: http://haseebq.com/#general-study

-This study guide is more tailored toward companies who ask abstract algorithmic problems.
-Small startups tend to ask you to build a small project or try to debug their production code.
-For those cases, I think AppAcademy has prepared you well.
-If you are still not confident, go out and build more JavaScript games or another Rails project.

 ## Key Resources
 * Cracking the Coding Interview 6th Edition